 The UE physical layer shall be capable of performing the MBSFN RSRQ measurement [4] within the MBSFN RSRP measurement period and report the measurement, while meeting the MBSFN RSRQ measurement accuracy requirements specified in section 9.8.3.

-The MBSFN RSRQ measurement period is defined as the maximum between 640ms and the period during which the UE decodes [5, Section 10] 5 subframes containing PMCH transmissions.
+When MBSFN subframe using 1.25 kHz, 2.5 kHz, 7.5 kHz or 15 kHz subcarrier spacing is configured, the MBSFN RSRQ measurement period is defined as the maximum between 640ms and the period during which the UE decodes [5, Section 10] 5 subframes containing PMCH transmissions.

+When MBSFN subframe using 370.37 Hz subcarrier spacing is configured, the MBSFN RSRQ measurement period is defined as the maximum between 640ms and the period during which the UE decodes [5, Section 10] 5 OFDM symbols containing PMCH transmissions.

 The MBSFN RSRQ measurement period is the same for UE using any DRX cycle, any eDRX_CONN cycle, and no DRX.

 8.9.4 MCH BLER Measurements